printdeal/printdeal-api-rst-docs/docs/Orders/Changing_orders.rst

 The HTTP method can be either ``POST`` or ``PUT`` and it is up to you if you want to specify only the information that you want to change or all information, including the non-changed data.

-**Please pay attention that invoiceAddress, externalId and deliveryMethod can’t be changed.**
+**Only reference, PO number and Note can be changed!
+Please pay attention that invoiceAddress, externalId and deliveryMethod can’t be changed.**

 So these JSON objects will have the same result: